 Your dog is nervous and will take her cues from you.
 If you are nervous or scared you can set her off and make it harder for you to control her.
 Your calm confidence will help your new dog to settle in and follow your lead.

 For the following few weeks, walk your dog within a short perimeter of your home.
-This will create a comfort zone, within with your dog starts to become familiar.
-You’re expanding his “home” to become his “neighbourhood”, imprinting him with points of reference should he ever become separated from you.
+This will create a comfort zone, within which your dog starts to become familiar.
+You’re expanding his “home” to become his “neighborhood”, imprinting him with points of reference should he ever become separated from you.